Shane's Castle: History

-Shanes' castle was originally built in 1345.
+Shane's Castle was originally built in 1345.
 In 1809, it was decided to rebuild the Plantation castle to a design by John Nash, however a fire in 1816 left the castle in ruins though the family papers were saved.
-Subsequently a large Victorian-Gothic Castle was built in the 1860's, this survived until it was burnt down in 1922 by the IRA.
+Subsequently a large Victorian-Gothic castle was built in the 1860s: this survived until it was burnt down in 1922 by the IRA.

 In popular culture

-The castle's 1816 destruction by fire was the subject of John Neal's poem "Castle Shane," published in The Portico the same year.
+The castle's 1816 destruction by fire was the subject of John Neal's poem "Castle Shane", published in The Portico the same year.
 The ruins have been used in the HBO TV series Game of Thrones.